 Problems with debt can come in many forms.
 However, there are some warning signs that indicate when debt might be starting to become a problem.

-See some more in-depth information about this in our How to manage personal debt guide.
+See some more in-depth information about this in our guide on how to get debt free.

 Dealing with debt worries can lead to a range of emotional and even physical symptoms.
 Someone worried about rising debts can find sleeping difficult, may be unusually irritable, stressed, anxious, depressed or distracted.